 R. Glucksman: What are the current membership vacancies?

 L. Daglian: We have 3 vacancies in Westchester, 1 in the Bronx, and 1 in Putnam.
-We had Walter and two others however that have not moved forward since there will be new leadership coming into the new year.
+We had Walter and two others in the Governor’s Appointments Office, however the other two have not moved forward.
+We’ll continue to follow up with Albany and will reach out to the new Bronx BP when she takes office in the new year.

 W. Zullig: Can we have a status on accessibility at the Suffern train station?